verrazzano/docs/content/en/docs/samples/standard-kubernetes.md

 ## Deploy the application
 This example provides an web application using a common example application image.
-The application returns the configured text when accessed.
+When accessed, the application returns the configured text.

 1. Create the application namespace and add a label identifying the namespace as managed by Verrazzano.
     ```shell